-Hence, this is one of the main reasons why DeFi has not seen the widespread adoption of Wrapped Bitcoin, as, at the time of writing of this article, approximately 1.4% of the Bitcoin market is currently wrapped.
+Hence, this is one of the main reasons why DeFi has not seen the widespread adoption of Wrapped Bitcoin, as, at the time of writing this article, approximately 1.4% of the Bitcoin market is currently wrapped.

 DFINITY is currently developing an alternative solution, which will allow users to directly integrate their Bitcoin on a secondary network, removing the middleman and the need to ‘wrap,’ giving users complete custody of their assets!

 Smart contracts never actually have a private key.
-They simply call an API that instructs blockchain as a whole to sign on their behalf.
+They simply call an API that instructs the blockchain as a whole to sign on their behalf.
 In addition, each canister (group of smart contracts) will have a Bitcoin Address already added in.

 For those that stay true to cypherpunk and DeFi ideals, this is the only option for using Bitcoin in DeFi.
 Millions of Bitcoin holders are sitting on the sidelines waiting for a way to make their money work for them, and now the Internet Computer is granting them the opportunity to do so.

 There are still some challenges that the Internet Computer faces.

 Currently, the Internet Computer relies on BLS cryptography for threshold signatures.
 However, this technology does not extend to ECDSA, which Bitcoin and Ethereum utilize.
 As a result, Chainkey will need to be upgraded to support both cryptographic techniques.

 A non-trivial undertaking, but well within the capabilities of the world-class cryptographers working at the DFINITY foundation.